oskariorg/oskariorg.github.io/_posts/2017-03-01-Repository_changes.md

 The codebase for Oskari will move from under the [nls-oskari](https://github.com/nls-oskari) user to a GitHub-organization [oskariorg](https://github.com/oskariorg).
 Some of the repositories will be renamed for clarity.

+This is done as part of the process of Oskari becoming an OSGeo project.

 ## Plans

 ### Frontend